Undergraduate and Precollege Programs

 The Bachelor of Arts in Liberal Studies program follows recommendations from the American Council on Education to grant transfer credit, on a case-by-case basis, for certain military training.
 The student should have the Joint Services Transcript sent directly to the academic program for evaluation.
 These credits count against the 64-credit maximum for transfer credits.

 Students in the Bachelor of Arts in Liberal Studies program are permitted to enroll as part-time or full-time students.
-Students seeking a full-time courseload are limited to 14 credits per semester.
+Full-time status for undergraduate students is 12 credits in the fall and spring semesters, and nine credits in the summer.

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the Office of Global Services when making enrollment decisions that could affect your Visa status.